 Triple Bottom-Line Impact

-Higher revenues through impressive sales being realised through these demand avenues, and increased profitability in niche markets has led to a substantial increase in regular incomes for Thatheras.
+Development of contemporary designs, provision of finer tools, and upskilling of the artisans through training workshops by noted craft researchers and industry majors has led to increased market demand for the products of our Thatheras.
+Higher revenues through impressive sales being realised through these demand avenues and increased profitability in niche markets have led to a substantial increase in regular incomes for Thatheras.
 In addition to this, the support of the Punjab Government has enabled access for the Thatheras to grants worth Rs.
 10 lakhs each year for the next four years.

 The craft form of the Thatheras in Jandiala Guru is revived with increased interest being shown by traditional craftsmen of the village who had chosen other professions, to get back to making handcrafted utensils again.
 The rejuvenation of self-esteem can also be linked to the unified legal existence the artisans now enjoy, in the form of an SHG, a society, and an Udyog Aadhaar.
 Besides, our efforts at upskilling the craftsmen through workshops by noted craft researchers and industry heavyweights are also improving the social standing of the Thatheras.
 The Government’s proposal to sponsor the promotion of the craft as a signature craft of Punjab shall further motivate the craftsmen.